shendurelab/MIPGEN/README.md

 MIPgen offers three scoring methods based on two methods of scoring: SVR and logistic regression.
 Both methods offer similar performance, with slight improvements seen with the SVR scoring.
 The 'mixed' scoring option will perform designs primarily with the faster logistic regression score and finish with the more accurate SVR scoring scheme.

-Run ./mipgen -doc to see the full documentation
+Run ./mipgen -doc to see the full documentation or read the text below

 -----
 MIPGEN PITFALLS